althonos/pyhmmer/docs/examples/index.rst

 - `GECCO <https://gecco.embl.de>`_, a tool for detecting Biosynthetic Gene Clusters in genomic data, uses PyHMMER to annotate proteins with Pfam domains to use as sequence features for a machine learning model.
+- `BiG-SLICE <https://github.com/medema-group/bigslice>`_, an interactive tool
+  for the large scale analysis of Biosynthetic Gene Clusters data, uses PyHMMER for the Pfam domain annotation step.
 - `duomolog <https://github.com/tijeco/duomolog>`_, a method to identify the best set of homologous sequences from two homology searching approaches, uses PyHMMER to search for homologous sequences before comparing the results